About Commodore®

 Powered by the happiness of childhood nostalgia.

-Commodore International Corporation is the official owner of all 47 original Commodore trademarks and other Intellectual Property, the oldest of which dates back to 1983.
+Welcome back to the one and only original Commodore®.
+Commodore International Corporation is the official owner of all 47 surviving Commodore trademarks and other Intellectual Property.

-In 1958, Jack Tramiel founded Commodore and developed a singular vision: to build computers for the masses, not the classes.
+In 1958, Jack Tramiel founded our brand and developed a singular vision: to build computers for the masses, not the classes.
 What began as a typewriter company evolved into a titan of the home computer revolution.

 In 1982, Commodore launched the Commodore 64, which remains the Guinness World Records best-selling desktop computer of all time.
 It was followed by the Commodore 128, the sleek and affordable Plus/4, and the revolutionary Amiga line, which brought multitasking, multimedia, and jaw-dropping graphics to ordinary households long before rivals caught up.
 Hey, maybe we should bring that back.